san-pie said: im sorry to ask, but i was wondering if you may show us how to draw abs please?

 Cross composition — “A showing of ‘Opposing Force’ that will give the picture a feeling of Cohesion and Relationship.
 The horizontal bar of the Cross will act as a “stopper’ while the vertical pole can act as a leading line.
 The windows in a large skyscraper will form crosses and will keep your interest in the building.”

 L Composition — “This makes an attractive ‘frame’.
 It can be used to accentuate important subjects.
 Many times it is a ‘frame’ within a ‘frame’.

 A tree with an overhanging branch at the ‘right’ side of the picture area will form a ‘Rectangle’ and help frame the Main Subject in the picture.
 By doing this you will make the Center of Interest stand out and be noticed clearly.”

-ziggy9911 asked: Just curious on how you approach composition and perspective.
+ziggy9911 said: Just curious on how you approach composition and perspective.
 I feel as if sometimes I think too hard, not really about what to draw but how to draw it and make it look interesting.
 The comic panels you have been doing are amazing.
 Any tips/references on improving my knowledge of composition and perspective?
 What do you think about as you lay your pencil on the drawing paper? what goes through your mind?